Psychological wellbeing and happiness

 Moreover, they stand to contribute a richer perspective to our understanding of human experience and values, and particularly the importance of their non-material components.

-Our survey includes measures of four approaches to measuring psychological wellbeing (happiness, satisfaction overall and by domain, and indicators of basic needs and of meaning in life).
+Our survey includes measures of various approaches to measuring psychological wellbeing (happiness, satisfaction overall and by domain, and indicators of basic needs and of meaning in life).

 The missing dimensions modules have been implemented and integrated into multi-topic household surveys.
 Read more about how they have been used in projects around the world.